25 Ways You're Damaging Your Health and Don't Even Know It

 Dr. Blanche points out that our bodies send us messages that something is not right via symptoms.
 While it can be easy to brush them off, if they are a sign of something substantial, avoiding them could be detrimental to your health.

-The Remedy Rx: Whether you are experiencing inflammation, pain, a lack of balance, a rash, or headache, always listen to your body and speak with a medical expert.
+The Rx: Whether you are experiencing inflammation, pain, a lack of balance, a rash, or headache, always listen to your body and speak with a medical expert.

 Using Deodorant Formulated with Aluminum